 @IrishGypsy for pre-varnished wood I would recommend using 00 steel wool or a medium scotchbrite pad to break the gloss.
 Next would be cleaning with a tack cloth then a good acrylic primer then acrylic paint.
-After letting the project dry 4-7 days I would apply 3 coats of water based clear polyurethane.
-Good luck with the project.
-We expect pics.

 @IrishGypsy that primer will be fine.
 I would recommend however letting the first coat dry overnight, then lightly sand with 200-220 grit sandpaper, wiping with a tack rag and then two even, medium wet coats.
 Let dry overnight and start adding the colour.